substrate-asia/hackathon-2022-winter/teams/101-O9P/docs/Principle of Omniverse AMM.md

 The way to make out *Equation 1* is somewhat mathematical skilled, but I don't want to explain the details at this stage because we decided to participate in this hackathon so late that there might not be enough time for us.
 I will give a detailed idea in the future.
 In short, it is a combination of two equations that are inverse functions of each other.

 ## Implementation
-In this hackathon, we have designed and made the simulation of our Omniverse AMM algorithm, but until now the on-chain version of O9P is the simplest, that is, we temperarily uses $x\cdot y=k$ as the AMM mechanism to prove the Omniverse Protocols.
+In this hackathon, we have designed and made the simulation of our Omniverse AMM algorithm, but until now the on-chain version of O9P is the simplest, that is, we temperarily uses $x\cdot y=k$ as the AMM mechanism to **prove the Omniverse Protocols**.
 * [Detailed explanation of Simple AMM](https://github.com/xiyu1984/Blog/blob/main/docs/AMM/uniswap%20explanation.md)

 ## Key points